 For more information, please contact your Veterinary Surgery for advice.

-Neutering is routinely performed by many Veterinary Surgeons on a daily basis.
+Neutering is an essential vet care for cats that is routinely performed by many Veterinary Surgeons on a daily basis.
 The decision as to whether to have your tom castrated or your queen spayed should be carefully considered and discussed with our Veterinary Surgeon.
 Below we give you some guidelines as to what the procedure involves and some of the points to consider during the decision process.
 Our Veterinary Practice will advise you on the most appropriate time for this to be done.

 Castration for cats

 This is considered to be a form of contraception for male cats, unlike oestrus control in the queen.It is a permanent procedure, so should not be undertaken if you wish to mate from your Tom.
 It involves a general anaesthetic and is a sterile surgical procedure performed by the Veterinary Surgeon and assisted by Veterinary nurses.

 - To make the Tom sterile, so he cannot father kittens.